A. Program Notes

 - The lead industry partner must have a minimum of five full-time employees and been in operation for at least two years, or have successfully completed a previous VIP I project with the research partner.

 - Company must use the results for the economic, environmental or social benefit of Ontario.
 This includes direct economic benefit to the industry partner (e.g., new jobs, increased revenue, increased productivity, cost savings), and/or indirect economic benefit to other members of the value chain, partners, or industry in Ontario (e.g. job creation, capacity building, strategic benefit).
 Contribution to the training and industry exposure of Highly Qualified Personnel (HQP) at the academic institution is also a desired element.

 - Projects must leverage the unique capabilities of the research and development environment and team of the post-secondary institution and be non-competitive with Ontario private-sector capabilities.

 - Projects may range from early-stage R&D to later-stage validation and demonstration.
 Projects may be focused projects with specific short-to medium-term objectives, or discrete phases in a program of longer-range research.
 However, in all cases, the industry-led focus of the project, and the expected ultimate commercial impact on the industry partner(s), must be evident in the application.

 - Intellectual Property (IP) arising from the project will be managed by the project participants as OCE does not claim or manage IP rights.
-Successful applicants and their industry partners must execute OCE’s standard funding agreement, including a completed Schedule D, Intellectual Property Term Sheet, within 30 days of notification of approval.
+Successful applicants and their industry partners must execute OCE’s standard funding agreement, including an executed Schedule D, Intellectual Property Term Sheet (for example, in the form of a Collaborative Research Agreement), within 30 days of notification of approval.

 - Participants must be willing to co-operate in providing project and outcomes metrics.